PEOPLE

 Dudley Raine, IV is a freelance violist currently based in New York City.
 His most recent musical endeavors include performing in Phantom of the Opera on Broadway, American Ballet Theatre at the Met, and with the American Symphony Orchestra.
 In addition to BlackBox Ensemble, he has also performed with Contemporaneous, Infrasound, and Semiosis Quartet in New York City, and Kassia in Washington DC, among others.
 Some other notable appearances this season included a performance with composer & singer Nia Imani Franklin (Miss America 2019), and premiering “The Sparks Fly Upward” by Cathy Lesser Mansfield as principal violist in Cleveland.
 Dudley is artistic director of the Seven Hills Chamber Music Festival in his hometown of Lynchburg, Virginia, and is currently organizing a tour with pianist & SHCMF programming director Nicole Brancato for the festival musicians in a future season.
 Dudley earned his Bachelors and Masters in Viola Performance from Manhattan School of Music, studying with Karen Ritscher and Shmuel Katz.
 Outside of the arts, Dudley is a distance running hobbyist, who completed the 2017, 2018, and 2021 New York City Marathons.
 The viola Dudley plays was made by Carlo Carletti in 1910.

-j CLANCY, percussion/DIRECTOR OF OPERATIONS
+J CLANCY, PERCUSSION & DIRECTOR OF OPERATIONS

-jc is an NJ/NYC-based experimental musician, improviser, A/V engineer, and abolitionist activist/organizer.
+J Clancy is an NJ/NYC-based experimental musician, improviser, A/V engineer, and abolitionist activist/organizer.
 Originally trained in piano, drumset, classical percussion, and Balinese gamelan, they now thrive in the queered outer edges of instrumental, vocal, electroacoustic, and theatrical performance.
 In collaboration with experimental guitarist and activist Corey Mahaney, they are building towards the grassroots creation of an all-inclusive and safe community space in NYC, intended to sustain and uplift radical, queer approaches to artmaking and community organizing.
 In professional spheres, jc is the core percussionist of Blackbox Ensemble, and has had the privilege of performing with numerous established ensembles, including Hong Kong New Music, Da Capo Chamber Players, the United Nations Chamber Society, Contemporaneous, Man Forever, Nief-Norf, So Percussion, Tilted Axes, and InfraSound.
 Additionally, jc’s international experimental duo with Australian vocalist Amber Evans, panSonus, is a recent co-recipient (in collaboration with composer Max Vinetz) of Harvard University’s 2020 Fromm Foundation Commission grant.
 In the near future, jc will be featured as the drummer on a forthcoming full-length record from NJ hardcore band Dumpweed.

 YIFEI Xu, piano